Types of civil contracts and their application

 That is, it is perfectly legitimate not to be paid for the performance of a service under a civil contract, as long as this is described in the contract and both parties agree.
 In the case of a contractual relationship, remuneration in the form of a salary is mandatory.

-We're sure the information will help you next time you need to sign a civil contract.
+We're sure that the information will help you next time when you need to sign a civil contract.
 Learn more valuable tips on our blog here.